Vini Lopez: Steel Mill Retro

-After leaving The Lord Gunner Group, Lopez went on to play with several Jersey Shore bands led by Paul Whistler, formerly of the Blackberry Booze Band.
-These included The Wheels and The Asbury All-Stars.
+After leaving the Lord Gunner Group, Lopez went on to play with several Jersey Shore bands led by Paul Whistler, formerly of the Blackberry Booze Band.
+These included the Wheels and the Asbury All-Stars.
 The latter band also featured Mike Scialfa, the brother of Patti Scialfa.
-Then, during the mid-1980s he played in both Opus I and The Acme Boogie Company with vocalist-guitarist-bassist Sam Cooper.
+In the mid-1980s he played in both Opus I and the Acme Boogie Company with vocalist-guitarist-bassist Sam Cooper.
 In 1987, he reunited with Vinnie Roslin in J.P.
 Gotrock.
 By 1989, Lopez was playing with Live Bait, a band led by singer-songwriter Laura Crisci.
-In addition to original Crisci songs, this band included two early Springsteen songs in its set list, "Goin' Back To Georgia", from the Steel Mill era, and "Cowboys of the Sea", which had been performed by The Bruce Springsteen Band.
+In addition to original Crisci songs, this band included two early Springsteen songs in its set list, "Goin' Back To Georgia", from the Steel Mill era, and "Cowboys of the Sea", which had been performed by the Bruce Springsteen Band.
 Lopez took lead vocals on both songs.

-During the 1990s, Lopez led his own bar band, Maddog & The Disco Rejects.
-Members of the band included Sam Cooper, John Luraschi, Ricky DeSarno and Bob Alfano, who had played keyboards with two early Springsteen bands, The Castiles and Earth.
+In the 1990s, Lopez led his own bar band, Maddog & The Disco Rejects.
+Members of the band included Sam Cooper, John Luraschi, Ricky DeSarno and Bob Alfano, who had played keyboards with two early Springsteen bands, the Castiles and Earth.
 This band also included early Springsteen songs in its set list.

 By 2002, Lopez was playing with Cold Blast and Steel, which also included John Luraschi and Ricky DeSarno.
 Its setlists included an original song called "Whatever Happened to Asbury Park?", written by Steve Clark, and another Steel Mill song, "The Judge".
-By 2004, this band had developed into Steel Mill Retro, led by Lopez, and also featuring Ricky DeSarno.
-The band has performed and recorded original Springsteen songs from the Steel Mill era, as well as serve as mentor to emerging artists such as The Ries Brothers.
+By 2004, the band had developed into Steel Mill Retro, led by Lopez, and also featuring Ricky DeSarno.
+The band has performed and recorded original Springsteen songs from the Steel Mill era, and mentored emerging artists such as the Ries Brothers.
 In 2007, they released The Dead Sea Chronicles, an album that features Steel Mill-era songs.
-In September 2008, Steel Mill Retro played at a Springsteen fan convention in Rotterdam, organized by the Dutch fan club Roulette.
+In September 2008, Steel Mill Retro played at a Springsteen fan convention in Rotterdam organized by the Dutch fan club Roulette.
 They were accompanied to the convention by Carl "Tinker" West, the original manager of Steel Mill.
-They have since released another CD called All Man the Guns for America.
+They have since released another album called All Man the Guns for America.
 The lineup currently includes Lopez on drums, John Galella on guitar, Ed Piersanti on bass, Steve Lusardi on B3 and Adam Glenn on keys.

 Personal life

-Lopez now lives in Hamilton, New Jersey with his fiancée Dawn Bearce.
+Lopez lives in Hamilton, New Jersey with his fiancée, Dawn Bearce.
 He has a daughter Liz, who is an accountant, by his late wife Laurel, who died in 2004.

 Away from his music career, Lopez has worked as a golf caddy for Mark McCormick for over 25 years.
-They have played in The US Open in 2012 and The US Senior Open in 2017.
+They played in the U.S. Open in 2012 and the U.S. Senior Open in 2017.